DavidKilty/ProjectSubmission3/README.md

 ## How To Play

-1. Guess where the computer has their snakes placed in their board.
+1. Guess where the computer has their snakes placed on their board.
 2. The rows are labeled 1 through 5
-3. Type in two spaced-out digits e.g: "2 3".
+3. Type in two spaced-out digits e.g.: "2 3".
 4. See if you were able to guess correctly and have crushed the computer snakes
 5. Repeat until a winner is declared!